Report Reveals Widespread Sexual Abuse By Over 300 Priests In Pennsylvania

 A majority of the activity described within the scathing investigation falls outside of Pennsylvania's statute of limitations for sexual crimes, and those clergy members both named and currently blacked out of the report are not expected to face criminal charges.

-But the grand jury issued presentments against a priest in the Greensburg Diocese and a priest in the Erie Diocese, who it said had sexually assaulted children within the last decade.
+But the grand jury issued presentments against a priest in the Greensburg Diocese and a priest in the Erie Diocese, who it said had sexually assaulted children within the past decade.

 In the wake of Shapiro's press conference, several of the diocese released statements.

 "Sadly, abuse still is part of the society in which we live.
-We acknowledge our past failures, and we are determined to do what is necessary to protect the innocent, now and in the future," wrote Allentown Diocese bishop Alfred A. Schlert.
+We acknowledge our past failures, and we are determined to do what is necessary to protect the innocent, now and in the future," wrote Allentown Diocese Bishop Alfred A. Schlert.

+Named prominently in the report is Cardinal Donald Wuerl, the archbishop of Washington, D.C., who served as the bishop of Pittsburgh from 1988 through 2006.

+The grand jury found that Wuerl allegedly shuffled around abusive priests and failed to inform church officials in other states of priests who were moved there after facing sexual abuse allegations in the Pittsburgh Diocese.

 What's next?

-The grand jury made a list of recommendations, including eliminating the statute of limitations for child sexual abuse.
+In this interim report, the grand jury made a list of recommendations, including eliminating the statute of limitations for child sexual abuse.
 It also called for a "civil window" law, which would give victims a two-year period to file civil charges retroactively.

 "We saw these victims; they are marked for life.
 Many of them wind up addicted, or impaired, or dead before their time," wrote the grand jury.

 In Pennsylvania, a victim of child sex abuse who turned 18 after Aug.
 27, 2002, has until age 50 to file criminal charges.
-Those who turned 18 before that date cannot bring a criminal case.
+Those who turned 18 before that date can no longer bring a criminal case.
 For civil charges, child victims have until their 30th birthday to file, no matter when the abuse occurred.

 Advocates for victims have long pushed to amend these statutes.
 They want to raise the age for civil filings and to abolish limitations on criminal charges, likening sexual abuse to murder.